jintransit/WebDevCourseMaterials/3-test-driving-activerecord-models/README.md

   end
 ```

 What we did here is we first of all made sure that nothing else occupies the space 2021-2022.
-The first `destroy` command above may fail if no record was found, so we wrapped it in a begin-rescue-end block.
+The `destroy` command in that first block may fail if no record was found, hence the `rescue` clause.

 Following that we created two presidency terms that overlap at the year 2022.